rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-10-01-what-a-whirlwind.md

 author: Team ImpactDevs
 twitter: teamImpactdevs
 ---
 After a hectic three months, it's hard to believe that our Rails Girls Summer of Code experience is coming to an end.
 This past week we celebrated with a few milestones.
 The first was giving a presentation to our host company, [info.nl](https://www.info.nl/) sharing all of our learnings and a project demo.
-We also threw an End of Summer Celebration for all of our coaches and friends in typical Dutch fashion - with bier and borel by the canal.
+We also threw an End of Summer Celebration for all of our coaches and friends in typical Dutch fashion - with bier and borrel by the canal.

 Preparing for the presentation and bringing together our RGSoC community gave us a great chance to reflect on everything we have learned and accomplished over the past few months: